torbjornlager/torbjornlager.github.io/index.md

 1. Install the latest [SWI-Prolog](https://www.swi-prolog.org/download/devel) for your platform.

-2. Clone or download the repo
+2. Clone or download the repo from [https://github.com/Web-Prolog/swi-web-prolog](https://github.com/Web-Prolog/swi-web-prolog)

-3. From the web-prolog directory, do `cd web-client` and then `swipl run.pl`.
+3. From the `swi-web-prolog` directory, do `cd web-client` and then `swipl run.pl`.
+(There may be a few warnings, but they don't matter.)

 4. Now direct your browser to [http://localhost:3060/apps/swish/index.html](http://localhost:3060/apps/swish/index.html) .